ztw17/programming-univbasics-3-methods-default-values-lab/README.md

 ## Learning Goals

-- Define a method that takes in required and optional arguments
+- Define a method that takes required and optional arguments
 - Use `puts` to output a string
 - Define a return value

 ## Introduction

-We've demonstrated the basics of defining methods, printing output, and returning values.
+We've covered the basics of defining methods, printing output, and returning values.
 Let's combine the concepts we've shown you to create a "Meal Choice" in our Ruby program.

-## Define a Method that Takes in Required and Optional Arguments
+## Define a Method that Takes Required and Optional Arguments

 We're attending a wedding and the newlyweds-to-be want to know what types of food they should provide at the banquet.
 Define a method named `meal_choice` that has **three** parameters:

 - Two _required_ parameters for vegetables.
 Ex: `veg1` and `veg2`
 - And an _optional_ parameter for `protein` with a default value of `meat`